encolajs/encolajs-enforma/docs/recipes/async-validation.md

 </template>
 ```

-## Debounced Validation
+> [!WARNING]

-To prevent excessive validations during typing the Enforma library uses a standard 200ms debounce for validation calls regardless of the validation rule's type (completely client-side or not).
+> We think loading indicators for server-side based validation rules are not good UX so the `<EncolaField/>` component does not offer support for it.

-> [!IMPORTANT] If you want to change this you should provide a debounced validation function for the validator.
+> If you want to do this, you have to create your [own field component](/extensibility/custom-components.md).